 Focuses on talking about the product

-What a lot of salespeople do is spend a lot of their time talking about the product they sell.
+Many salespeople spend a lot of their time talking about the products they sell.
 Yes, there is a time to discuss the product, but product-selling sales reps often talk primarily about what they sell when talking with a prospect.
-This is usually apparent and detrimental on cold calls, emails, or in-person conversations.
+This is usually apparent and detrimental during cold calls, emails, or in-person conversations.

 “All about me” approach